 Elections

-The Pride Commissioner advocates on behalf of the LGBTQIA+ SOGS members.
-In addition to representing the community’s interests at SOGS Council meetings, the Pride Commissioner helps connect students to resources, supports local LGBTQIA+ events, and seeks out ways to support LGBTQIA+ individuals.
+The International Commissioner advocates on behalf of international SOGS members.
+In addition to representing the community’s interests at SOGS Council meetings and with campus stakeholders like Western International, the International Commissioner will function as a community advocate that works to connect international students to resources, supports, events, and initiatives.
+The International Commissioner seeks out ways to best support international student and their experience at Western University.

 Election Dates